m-anagn/PS-Scoring/README.md

 #### What exactly is phase separation?

 Phase separation (PS) is a biophysical mechanism that drives the formation of membraneless, organelle-like condensates, that arise when specific macromolecules demix creating concentrated phases.
 This process relies on multivalent, weak, and reversible interactions such as cation-π, hydrophobic, electrostatic,etc. mediated by intrinsically disordered regions (IDRs), protein regions that are likely to lack a defined 3D structure.
-An important model describing the PS behavior of biomolecular condensates in vitro and in vivo is the known as the stickers-and-spacers.
+An important model describing the PS behaviour of biomolecular condensates in vitro and in vivo is the known as the stickers-and-spacers.
 Stickers are specific motifs that mediate attractive, reversible interactions enabling the condensates' assembly, while spacers are the residues between stickers which play a crucial regulatory and structural role.

 #### What will I do in this workshop?